Marine & Family Program - Resources, MCCS

 Base Operator: 011-81-98-911-5111/5112 or DSN 315-911-5111/5112.

 Population: Total population Navy/Marine Corps, including military, civilian, family members and retirees, is 32,281:

 Area Population: Okinawa is the largest of the Ryukyu Islands in southern Japan, with a population of 1,389,400.
-The capital city, Nana, has a population of 318,000.
+The capital city, Naha, has a population of 318,000.

-Child Care: The MCB Camp Butler Child Development Center program is DoD certified.
-There are three Child Development Centers, three School Age Programs, one Pre-school and Family Child Care is provided in all Marine Corps housing areas on Okinawa.
+Child Care: The MCB Camp Butler Children Youth and Teen Program is DoD certified.
+There are four Child Development Centers, three School Age Programs, one Pre-school and Family Child Care are located at the Marine Corps housing areas on Okinawa.

 Schools: There are twelve DoD Dependent School on Okinawa:

 Youth Services: Marine Corps Community Services (MCCS) offers a variety of leisure time activities and programs for Youth and Teens on Okinawa.
 Call 011-81-98-970-2110.

 Marine and Family Services: Marine and Family Services, 011-81-98-970 -2104 / 011-81-98-970-2106 / 011-81-98-970-8395.